Mtnfx/DataScience/README.md

 This will act as a sort of message board for our group.

-If  anyone needs anything between our meetings, please type here.

 ## Alec
 - Done manual Excel cleaning as best as possible `Prof. Damouras has responded on Piazza and told me that we can remove any data points that are incomplete.
 I have uploaded a supplementary file with all incomplete data removed.
 This can be used until I finish the automatic processing algorithm on the R file.`